 Tampere has all-year-round direct flights to the city by airBaltic from Copenhagen and Munich three times a week and to Málaga twice a week.
-There’s also daily flights from Amsterdam and Riga.
-Additionally, Finnair has flights to Tampere from Helsinki and there are all-year-round flights from London by Ryanair.
+There’s also daily flight to Riga.
+In the summer season you can also fly to Tampere from Nice and Milan.
+Additionally, there are all-year-round flights from London by Ryanair.
 Finnair also has flights to Tampere from Helsinki.

 Tampere-Pirkkala Airport is located 17 kilometres from the city centre.
 It’s easy to reach by public transport.

 Tampere is easily accessible by train from all over Finland (1,5 h from Helsinki).
 You can catch the train from Helsinki airport to Tampere via Tikkurila station.

 There are good connections to all over the city from the Tampere railway station.

 You can catch the local buses from Hämeenkatu (main street) and Rautatienkatu streets, and there’s also a taxi rank in front of the station building.

 The city bus number 103 operates between the Airport and the city centre.
 You can also take a taxi from the railway station to Tampere-Pirkkala Airport.

 Tampere is within easy reach by bus, and the bus connections within the city are versatile.